Héctor Alterio: Biography

 While in Spain in 1975, he received death threats from the Argentine Anticommunist Alliance.
 He decided not to return to Argentina and remained in exile.
+He also obtained Spanish citizenship.

-Consequently, Alterio began to work in Spanish films, including A un dios desconocido (1977) and received the Best Actor award at the Donostia-San Sebastián International Film Festival, and El nido (1980), and for his effort received the Best Actor award from the Association of Latin Entertainment Critics in 1983.
+Consequently, Alterio began to work in Spanish films, including A un dios desconocido (1977) and received the Best Actor award at the Donostia-San Sebastián International Film Festival, and El Nido (1980), for which received the Best Actor award from the Association of Latin Entertainment Critics in 1983.

 After the restoration of democracy in Argentina in 1982, Alterio worked in films produced in both countries and some co-productions.

-In 2004 he received an Honorary Goya Award for his lifetime body of works.
+In 2004, he received an Honorary Goya Award for his lifetime body of works.